 - Include and briefly explain how workshops, seminars, courses, or certifications enhanced your skills and contributed to your professional growth in your CPD.

-Remember: It is acceptable to write a summary statement longer than one page, but the CPD should be limited to one page.
+Remember: It is acceptable to write a summary statement longer than one page, but the CPD for Australian Immigration should be limited to one page.
+Read this blog if you want to know how to write a winning summary statement for Engineers Australia.

 One of the major mistakes that applicants repeatedly make is that they just write about their experience, which usually seems vague because they do not quantify the result.